Azure/terraform-azurerm-avm-res-network-applicationgateway/examples/kv_selfssl_waf_https_app_gateway/README.md

 <!-- BEGIN_TF_DOCS -->
 # Application Gateway with SSL with Azure Key Vault

 For enhanced security, SSL certificates are managed using Azure Key Vault.
 This scenario involves setting up Key Vault and integrating it with the Application Gateway.
 Detailed configuration for Key Vault and SSL certificates is necessary.

-# Default example

-This deploys the module in its simplest form.

 ```hcl
 #----------Testing Use Case  -------------